-Gispert came up with the name "Hash House Harriers" after the Selangor Club Annex, where the men were billeted and ate their meals, also known as the "Hash House."
+Gispert came up with the name "Hash House Harriers" after the Selangor Club Annex, where the men were billeted and ate their meals, also known as the "Hash House".
 Apart from the excitement of chasing the hare and finding the trail, harriers reaching the end of the trail would be rewarded with beer, ginger beer and cigarettes.

-The Constitution of the Hash House Harriers is recorded on a club registration card dated 1950: 1.
+The Constitution of the Hash House Harriers is recorded on a club registration date 1950: 1.
 To promote physical fitness among our members 2.
 To get rid of weekend hangovers 3.
 To acquire a good thirst and to satisfy it in beer 4.
 To persuade the older members that they are not as old as they feel